-Schoch's Dairy and Creamerv 503.647.2638 www.schochdairv.com

-One of Helvetia's two working dairies, the Schoch Dairy sells organic milk produced by the cows on their 74-acre farm on West Union Road.
-Dave and Casev Schoch and their sons are a third-generation dairy family.
+Schoch's Dairy and Creamery 503.647.2638 One of Helvetia's two working dairies, the Schoch family sells organic milk produced by the cows on their 74-acre farm on West Union Road.
+Dave and Casey Schoch and their sons are a third generation dairy family.
 Their on-farm creamery pasteurizes and bottles milk for local customers.

-Batchelder Century Farm Helvetia's oldest family farm, the 200-acre Batchelder farm, recently celebrated its 150th year.
+BatchelderCentury Farm Helvetia's oldest family farm, the 200-acre Batchelder farm, recently celebrated its 150th year.
 The Batchelder Farm is recognized by the State of Oregon's Century Farm program for families who have owned, lived on and farmed or managed the farming of the same parcel of land for at least 150 uninterrupted years.
 Established in 1858, the Batchelder farm is older than the state of Oregon.

-Spencer and Pam Gates are 5th generation farmers of the 309-acre Connell Century Farm, established in 1886.
+Spencer and Pam Gates are proud to be the 4th generation to farm the 309-acre Connell Century Farm, established in 1886.
 Spencer Gates is the great-great grandson of Joseph Meek, the famous mountain man of Oregon's early years.
 Spencer proposed to Pam Gates by discing a field with the words, "Pam Marry Me" and hiring a plane to fly her over the field.
-Fortunately, she said "YES"!
-Local filmmaker Melissa Rue has produced a documentary about life on the Connell Farm. www.cultureunpluaaed.com/storvteller/Melissa Greaorv Rue#/mvFilms Washinaton County Vinevard and Valley Scenic Tour...
+Fortunately, she said YES!
+A local film maker, Melissa Rue, has produced a documentary about life on the Connell Farm.
+Connell Century Farm Washington County Vineyard and Valley Scenic Tour...

-As you head north on Jackson Quarry Rd, passing the Connell Farm, you will be on the Helvetia portion of the Washington County Vineyard and Valley Scenic Tour, which continues north along Jackson Ouarry Road, east and south along Helvetia Road and back to the Helvetia Interchange at Exit 61 of US-26.
+As you leave the Connell Farm and head north on Jackson Quarry Road, you will be on the Helvetia portion of the Washington County Vineyard and Valley Scenic Tour, which continues north along Jackson Quarry Road, east and south along Helvetia Road and back to the Helvetia Interchange at Exit 61 of US-26.
 Along Jackson Quarry Road...

 Jackson Quarry Road is named for John B. Jackson, who built the first grist mill and sawmill in the 1850's on his 640-acre homestead near a creek (also named Jackson Creek) in the area north of present-day Highway 26.
 On their transitional organic farm at the historic Connell Crossing, brothers Aaron and Jesse Nichols harness the power of their Belgian horses, Gale and Esther, to work the ground.
-Matsu, the Great Pyrenees, guards the turkey flock and keeps deer out of the vegetable rows!
-Their produce is grown for year-round restaurant clients, three-season CSA (Community Supported Agriculture) subscribers, and for farmers' markets.
-Stoneboat Farm www.stoneboatpdx.com Swiss Linden Trees Throughout Helvetia, you can see majestic Swiss Linden trees wherever there was a German-Swiss family homestead.
+Matsu, the Great Pyrenees guards the turkey flock and keeps deer out of the vegetable rows!
+Their produce is grown for year-round restaurant clients, three-season CSA (Community Supported Agriculture) subscribers, and for Farmers' Markets.
+Stoneboat Farm www.stoneboatpdx.com there was a German-Swiss family homestead.
 Local lore has it that twelve Linden saplings were brought from Switzerland in 1892.
-Local midwife Marie Nussbaumer used the leaves for medicinal purposes and Linden tea is still made from them by Swiss descendents.
-You can see a Swiss Linden tree behind the home to the northwest of the railroad crossing.
-Later in the tour, you can see another Linden Tree across from Helvetia Tavern, as well as others at, and near, the Pieren Farm, which is also represented on the cover of this booklet.
+The local midwife, Marie Nussbaumer, used the leaves for medicinal purposes and Linden tea is still made by Swiss descendents from the leaves of these gentle giants.
+You can see a Swiss Linden tree behind the Meier home to the north of the railroad tracks.
+Later in the tour, you can see the Nussbaumer Linden Tree across from Helvetia Tavern, as well as others at, and near, the Pieren Farm.
+Throughout Helvetia, you can see majestic Swiss Linden trees wherever Swiss Linden Trees

 Note the Oregon white oak trees that line the road.
-Less than one percent of the historic Willamette Valley native oak habitat still exists so we are especially fortunate that over 3,000 of these important species remain in the Helvetia area, some as old as 500 years.
-The Tualatin tribe used the Oregon white oaks as shelter and as a food source, creating a mush of their acorns.
+Less than 1% of the historic Willamette Valley native oak habitat still exists so we are especially blessed to have over 3,000 of these gentle giants in the Helvetia area, some as old as 500 years.
+The Tualatin

+Oregon White Oak Trees tribe used the Oregon white oaks as shelter and as a food source, creating a mush of their acorns.
 They patiently nurtured the Oregon white oak trees because It can take as long as 75 years to get the first acorn harvest.